Stocks waver amid Russia-Ukraine hopes, rise in oil prices

 NEW YORK (AP) — Stocks are wavering between gains and losses on Wall Street Friday, as uncertainty about the war in Ukraine and inflation continues to knock markets around.

-The S&P 500 was 0.1% higher in mixed midday trading, European stocks were up more solidly and crude oil prices were climbing more than 2% after flip-flopping earlier in the day.
+The S&P 500 was 0.4% lower in afternoon trading, European stocks were up more solidly and crude oil prices were climbing more than 2% after flip-flopping earlier in the day.

 They're the latest swings for global markets, which have been rocked by dramatic hour-to-hour reversals in prior weeks.
 Markets are struggling to guess how high Russia's invasion of Ukraine will send prices of oil, wheat and other commodities produced in the region.
 That's raising the risk the economy may struggle under a toxic combination of persistently high inflation and stagnating growth.